abdifatahdev/counter-app/README.md

 # A small shopping cart app using [React.js](https://reactjs.org)

-**This is an app that reflects adding, removing, resetting and deleting a list of items on the shopping cart .**
+**This is an app that mimics shopping cars functionalities like adding, removing, resetting, and deleting a list of items.**

 ## Live URL :-